TAGISWILD/Aysoat-Terminal/README.md

 # AysoatTerminal2021

-This is Aysoat Terminal 2021's beta realese
+This is Aysoat Terminal.

-if you are not used to Github, [Then Get Redirected To Our Store](https://tagiswild.github.io/app.html)
+ Goto Assets ->
+ and get your desired version!!